Evaluating AI-Generated Images of Cultural Artifacts with Community-Informed Rubrics: Related Work

 \xhdr{Applying Measurement Theory to AI Evaluations} Recent work by ~\citet{wallach2025position} advocates for researchers to rethink how they evaluate generative AI systems, drawing on the tradition of measurement theory from the social sciences.
 They build on the framework of \citet{adcock2001measurement}, pictured in Figure~\ref{fig:framework}, which shows how abstract concepts can be systematically transformed into concrete, quantifiable measurements.
 First, during \emph{systematization}, a vague background concept is transformed into a more concrete, well-defined \emph{systematized concept}.
 Next, during \emph{operationalization}, the systematized concept is developed into a \emph{measurement instrument} (e.g., using metrics or code).
 Finally, there is \emph{application}, in which the measurement instrument is applied to a set of instances (e.g., outputs of an AI model), resulting in the creation of measurements.
 This process is intended to be iterative, with iteration and refinement at each stage.
 As \citet{wallach2025position} note, separating systematization from operationalization has the benefit that \emph{conceptual debates} about what is being measured and why can be separated from \emph{operational debates} about \textit{how} a concept will be measured in practice.
 This allows people with different backgrounds and situated knowledge to be involved in conceptual debates without needing to understand the technical details of how the measurement instrument will be developed, standing in contrast with dominant evaluation practices, where participants are typically only involved at the end of the process, tasked with evaluating the quality of model outputs~\cite{otani2023verifiable,hu2023tifa,johnson2025position}.

 While prior work has drawn on disciplinary expertise in systematizing generative AI performance measures---\eg{} by consulting psychologists or linguists~\cite{corvi-etal-2025-taxonomizing}---there is little work on how to engage community members in translating their lived experience and knowledge into systematized concepts for evaluation.
-We explore how we can scaffold community engagement in the systematization process to develop community-informed systematized concepts that can be operationalized using MLLM-as-a-judge approaches and ultimately applied across different datasets and models.
+One notable exception is concurrent work by \citet{nguyen2026validating}, who engage community members to iteratively validate and refine a systematized concept of erasure.
+In this work, we explore how we can scaffold community engagement in the systematization process to develop community-informed systematized concepts that can be operationalized using MLLM-as-a-judge approaches and ultimately applied across different datasets and models.